ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # Future plans

-I plan to keep updating the bot with new functions like:
+I plan to keep updating the bot with theses functions:

-* Auto fighting afk players so you can leave earlier(I have an idea of how to do it but it will be more long term)
+* Auto fighting afk players so you can leave earlier(long term)

 * Selecting the server

 * Selecting the random jump time

-* Getting the quit button to work again(lol I swear it used to work)

-If you see someone repacking it elsewhere it probably isnt safe..
+* Making the bot not freeze up as much while running